Blogging is one of the most effective online strategies that a business can implement. A blog, when done the right way:

 Build Cornerstone Content

 Cornerstone content should be the spine of your blog.
 It should be well-written, expertly researched and ultimately useful to nearly every member of your audience.
 Cornerstone content comes in many forms, from text-based guides to videos or video series.
-Whatever your chosen format, your cornerstone content should speak volumes about your knowledge of your industry.
+Whatever your chosen format, your cornerstone content should speak volumes about your knowledge of your industry or the online course you want to create.

 You can also make use of cornerstone content by creating backlinks in future blog entries.
 Refer to the cornerstone content whenever possible within other pieces of website content!
 This keeps visitors on your website for even longer and helps in showcasing the most prominent piece of information you have on offer.